Mannan-Ali/IndianSignLanguage/README.md

- <h1 align="center"> SignWays </h1>
+ <h1 align="center"> SignWay </h1>

 ## Bridging the Communication Gap with Indian Sign Language

-SignWays is an initiative aimed at promoting awareness and accessibility for Indian Sign Language (ISL).
+SignWay is an initiative aimed at promoting awareness and accessibility for Indian Sign Language (ISL).
 The project leverages artificial intelligence, machine learning, and natural language processing to facilitate real-time translation between ISL gestures, text, and speech.

 ## Features
 - **ISL Translation**: Converts Indian Sign Language to Text and Speech.